YINI-lang/YINI-spec/YINI-Specification.md

 - **Form 2: Backticked Identifier:**
   - A phrase is a name wrapped in backticks  ``` ` ```.
-  - Backticked identifiers must be on a single line and must not contain tabs, line breaks, or other control characters (U+0000–U+001F), except for ordinary spaces.
+  - Backticked identifiers must be on a single line and must not contain tabs or new lines unless using escaping codes, except for ordinary spaces.
-  - Any escape sequences inside them are not interpreted.
-  - Backticked identifiers are parsed as-is — their contents are treated literally.

-  **Note:** C0 control characters: range U+0000–U+001F (legacy ASCII control block).
+  - Special control characters (U+0000–U+001F) must be escaped.

   Example:
   ```yini
   `Description of Project`